 Cause-of-death classification

 Data on causes of death were classified using the seventh, eighth, ninth and tenth revisions of the International Classification of Diseases (ICD) during the period studied.
 Deaths were grouped in seven major cause-of-death categories aiming at better capturing conditions that might have affected mortality in these countries.
-We considered that smoking was prevalent among women (and still remains a problem) in Denmark; that the cardiovascular revolution took place in the studied period; and that the management of infectious diseases has improved greatly over the past half century.
+We considered that smoking prevalence was comparatively high among women (and still remains a problem) in Denmark; that the cardiovascular revolution took place during the studied period; and that the management of infectious diseases has improved greatly over the past half century.
 Hence, we grouped causes of death as follows: 1) Cancers sensitive to smoking, 2) Cancers not sensitive to smoking, 3) Cardiovascular diseases, 4) Non-infectious respiratory diseases, 5) Infectious respiratory diseases, 6) External causes and 7) Rest of causes.
 For ICD codes and details on the classification see Supplemental Information.
 Causes of death above age 85 were not decomposed, because of low reliability.
 Our coding was cross-checked with other coding across ICD versions in the literature (17).
 A sensitivity analysis was performed to assure consistency of grouping across ICD versions (see SI).

 Lifespan inequality measure